Albert0i/mern_stack_course/README.md

 ## III.
 Summary
 Things get started small and tidy, but mess up unconceivably fast.
 A formidable monster of monolith ends up, usually.

-Man, however wise and nice, tends to be too confident in one's potency, but neglect obstacles lay ahead.
+Man, however wise and nice, tends to be too confident in one's potency to neglect obstacles lay ahead.

 ## IV.
 Reference